AudioBible/KJV/README.md

     MAL 3:17 And they shall be mine, saith the LORD of hosts, in that day when I make up my jewels; and I will spare them, as a man spareth his own son that serveth him.

-# Praised be Jesus name!
+# Praised be Jesus Christ name!
+Praise Jesus for the Flat Earth Truth!
 Amen.